Tutorial: Use dynamic configuration in a Java Spring app

 Note

-The library only checks for changes on the after the refresh interval has passed, if the period hasn't passed then no change will be seen, you will have to wait for the period to pass then trigger the refresh check.
+The library only checks for changes on the after the refresh interval has passed.
+If the period hasn't passed then no change is displayed.
+Wait for the period to pass, then trigger the refresh check.

 Use automated refresh